‘Stage Beauty’: Gender-bending & identity-questioning tale gets conventional movie adaptation

 Timid & muddled approach to gender constraints

-Instead of offering unique, honest insights into both gender and sexual roles, Richard Eyre and Jeffrey Hatcher have instead focused their big-screen adaptation on the creation of an old-movie romance between two actors who, their off-screen relationship notwithstanding, have little on-screen chemistry.
+Instead of offering unflinching insights into both gender and sexual roles, Richard Eyre and Jeffrey Hatcher have chosen to focus their feature film adaptation on an old-school romance between two actors who, as it happens (and notwithstanding their off-screen relationship), display little on-screen chemistry.

-Having not seen or read the play, I can't tell how much has been changed – or dumbed down – to please the palate of your average moviegoer.
-What's evident on screen is that whenever Stage Beauty bothers to tackle the plight of gender-based social constraints, the filmmakers' approach comes across as a ploy for potentially tantalizing sexual encounters.
+Having not seen or read Hatcher’s play, I can’t tell how much has been changed (or dumbed down?) to please the palate of your average moviegoer.
+But what’s evident on screen is that whenever the filmmakers bother to tackle the issue of gender-based social constraints, their approach comes across as a cheesy ploy for potentially tantalizing sexual encounters.

-Is he a bisexual man living in an era when the label – and its multifarious definitions – didn't exist?
-Is he a gay man trying to pass for straight?
+Ultimately, this viewer was left even more confused than the befuddled Ned Kynaston.
+Who is he?
+A bisexual man living in an era when the label – and its multifarious definitions – didn’t exist?
+Or is he a gay man trying to pass for straight?
 Is he, perhaps, a heterosexual man who happens to be attracted to other men because of all the female roles he has played?

 Could it possibly be that he is a woman trapped in a man’s body, only able to act like the woman he really is while on stage?
 If so, is Kynaston’s attraction to Margaret a form of lesbianism?
 Would the young actress have perceived her own feelings that way?

-No wonder Billy Crudup looks so stressed out throughout much of the film.
+No wonder Billy Crudup looks so desperately stressed out during much of the film.

 Stage Beauty (2004)